matiasmm/jQueryMediaUploader/README.md

         categories: ['guitars', 'drums', 'cities', 'top models']
     });

 This categories are mainly usefull for interacting with the server side.
-In the server side, you recive this categories, to list the selectable files.
+In the server side, when you are listing the selectable files, you receive this categories, then you can filter them.
+If you don't receive any, you have to list them all.
+MediaUploader works with just one Store object, but it knows wich categories are you using in every FileSelector.
 When you upload a new file, it provides you a combo box to choose one of this categories.